CommonAccord/Cmacc-Org/Doc/S/ContractDrafting.md

 There is great variation in the organization of the outline of engagements.
 Some prefer many sections - numbering up to 30 or even more.
 Others prefer a few main headings with more extensive subsections.
 A radical approach advocated by some is to organize all the content under just a few main headings based on the principal audience - the parties or their lawyers - in order to focus attention.
 An extreme version of this is to have a short business agreement with a short but comprehensive statement of the transaction and a long annex of details and legal issues.
 Inversely, in some circumstances, parties will sign a master agreement of general terms and then do actual business under purchase orders or statements of work.
 At the extreme, this is how most of e-commerce is done - the customers accept terms of use and then do transactions.

-All of these can different forms can be expressed as objects and the sections can be reused whatever the organization.
+All of these different forms can be expressed as objects and the sections can be reused whatever the organization.
 For purposes of this discussion we will assume a short top level of the outline, where the terms are organized into a few major topics based on the audience.
 Basically, i) the business terms, ii) the business mechanics, iii) the legal mechanics and iv) the terms often called "Miscellaneous" that relate to the mechanics of the agreement itself.

 =[G/Agt-License/Outline/0.md]